SO(4,1) Yang-Mills theory of quantum gravity: Related Work

 \section{Related Work}

 While this paper has focused on the problems with the prevailing theory of gravity, general relativity, several other theories have been proposed to solve quantum gravity and explain macroscopic observations.
-The most important empirical theory is the Lambda-CDM model which was used in the WMAP survey \cite{WMAP:2008} and combines the Einstein field equations with a cosmological constant and cold dark matter.
-The field equations \ref{eqn:motion1}-\ref{eqn:motion2} do away with the cosmological constant and much of the complexity of the curved spacetime model, but the YM theory does not challenge the prevailing theory of dark matter.
+The most important empirical theory is the Lambda-CDM model which combines the Einstein field equations with a cosmological constant and cold dark matter.
+The field equations \ref{eqn:motion1}-\ref{eqn:motion2} do away with the cosmological constant and challenge some of the assumptions of the model, but the YM theory does not challenge the prevailing theory of dark matter.

 The most prominent theory of quantum gravity is string theory and its derivative M-theories which, rather than being a simple theory of gravity, is an extensive modification of physical law positing that all matter is composed of strings, attempting to unify all forces \cite{Zee:2003}\cite{Rovelli:2004}.
-Although unification is not its purpose, in representing gravity identically to the other three forces, the theory may possibly be unified with them at a high enough symmetry group without requiring any significant additional physical assumptions such as strings or additional spacetime dimensions.
+Although unification is not its purpose, in representing gravity identically to the other three forces, the theory can be unified with them at a high enough energy without requiring any significant additional physical assumptions such as strings or additional spacetime dimensions.

 The next most significant model of quantum gravity is loop quantum gravity \cite{Rovelli:2004}.
-Loop quantum gravity has a different approach from that given in this paper, further marrying gravity to curved spacetime.
-In making the assumption that gravity has only diffeomorphism covariance and is dominated by a metric geometry, it retains the complexity of general relativity and adds to it by introducing spin foams, i.e. discretizations of spacetime, in order to avoid blow-ups of the quantum variables.
-It also makes no predictions that are currently testable and, furthermore, has not been shown to agree with classical general relativity in its entirety.
+Loop quantum gravity has a different approach from that given in this paper.
+In making the assumption that gravity has only diffeomorphism covariance and is dominated by a metric geometry, it retains the symmetry of general relativity and adds to its complexity by introducing spin foams, i.e. discretizations of spacetime, in order to avoid blow-ups of the quantum variables.
+It currently makes no predictions that are testable and, furthermore, has not been shown to agree with classical general relativity in its entirety.

-The main Yang-Mills approach to gravity is conformal gravity \cite{Riegert:1986}, and is not directly relevant to the theory in this paper which makes significantly different physical and mathematical assumptions.
-Conformal gravity is a four derivative Lagrangian theory and predicts significantly different large scale behavior than either general relativity or Newtonian gravity.